6 Steps To Improve The Restaurant Guest Experience In 2022

 - Create and utilize various guest touchpoints to capture guest data, including: POS, website, landing pages, product pages/online menus, surveys, WiFi captive portal, payment gateway, apps, social media, chat, or phone support.

-- Label guest experiences – pain points and delights – based on survey responses, social media information, in-store experiences and support.
+- Label restaurant guest experiences – pain points and delights – based on survey responses, social media information, in-store experiences and support.

 - Send time-based, personalized offers and get guests coming in to buy from you more often.